Britain’s monarchy is dying, and no PR can save it

 Stripped of all the silly embroidery, her eldest son’s job is to do precisely the same.
 Royal historians quoted recently have admitted as much.
 Charles’s assignment is not to rock the gilded boat, but to keep it afloat.

 “He really has set a very neutral course.
-I think many people were expecting a lot of reform, a lot of change, in the way that he had advocated for as Prince of Wales,” one starry-eyed royal commentator told the Toronto Star newspaper.
+I think many people were expecting a lot of reform, a lot of change, in the way that he had advocated for as Prince of Wales,” one starry-eyed royal commentator told the Canadian Broadcasting Corporation.
 “But I think really keeping things balanced has become his hallmark, keeping things uncontroversial and keeping the institution stable.”

 The trouble is, the boat is rusting and listing – badly.